Wednesday, 27 June 2018

-Huge monoliths rising out of a heaving grey sea shrouded in a light fog yet almost glowing.
-Parts of the island stand like a huge misshapen candelabra dripping wax - guano.
-Other aspects appear like steep cliff gardens of huge exotic cream flowers - the beautiful golden-headed, snow white gannets.
-This is Sula Sgier one of the remote spots of the Outer Hebrides.
-A scrap of land in the often violently-stormy Atlantic and home to 10s of thousands of breeding gannets and guillemots.
-Topped with ground-hugging vegetation and dotted with ancient bothies and rock towers/cairns.
+We woke amidst a vast ocean with a rising swell surrounding our small vessel.
+In the near distance, huge monoliths rose out of the heaving grey sea shrouded in a light fog yet almost glowing.
+Parts of the island stand like a huge misshapen candelabra dripping 'wax' - guano.
+Other aspects appear like steep cliff-gardens of huge exotic cream flowers - the beautiful nesting golden-headed, snow-white gannets.
+Sula Sgier literally from old Norse is súla, meaning 'gannet' and sker, meaning 'skerry'.
+Island of birds.
+It is one of the most remote islands in the British Isles.
+Like many islands along this coastline, this is the summit of a submarine mountain.
+A scrap of land in the often violently-stormy Atlantic and home to tens of thousands of breeding gannets and guillemots, it is topped with ground-hugging vegetation and dotted with ancient bothies and rock towers/cairns.
+St Brenhilda, sister to St Rohan, a C7 cleric, is said to have been exiled to one of these bothies by her brother for letting him see her ankle and thus tempting him to impure thoughts.
+There is another story that she exiled herself here to get away from her brother who was tormented by evils of the flesh.
+She died there.

-From the relative safety of our zodiacs, we stared up at guillemots perched precariously on tiny rock ledges protecting their strange elongated pear-shaped eggs.
-Were deafened by the constant chattering of kittiwakes.
-Cliffs and islands dating back eons, islands on which there’s evidence of human habitation from the Mesolithic period forward.
-Combine that with glorious wild flowers and sea birds - it’s mind boggling!
+From the relative safety of our zodiacs, we stared up at Guillemots perched precariously on tiny rock ledges protecting their strange elongated pear-shaped eggs.
+We were deafened by the constant chattering of Kittiwakes.
+Cliffs and islands dating back eons, islands on which there is evidence of human habitation from the Mesolithic period forward.
+Combine that with glorious wildflowers and seabirds - it is mind boggling!

-The wild Soay sheep live on this rocky island.
+Island of Boreray - the wild Boreray Blackface and Soay sheep live on this rocky island

-Looking up at the craggy heights this looked like a garden of blowsy cream flowers - albeit not as fragrant!
+Looking up at these craggy heights, it looked like a garden of blowsy cream flowers - although not as fragrant!

-This side of the ‘rock’ was less densely settled.
+This side of the ‘rock’ was less densely settled - less sheltered perhaps

 We thought this was part of the larger island but no ....